 More victims, more damage found in Japan typhoon aftermath

-The toll of death and destruction from a massive typhoon that tore through central and northern Japan continued to climb Tuesday, as the government said it was considering approving a special budget for the ongoing disaster response and eventual reconstruction.
+The toll of death and destruction from a typhoon that tore through central and northern Japan climbed Tuesday, as the government said it was considering approving a special budget for the disaster response and eventual reconstruction.

-Some 34,000 homes remained without power and 110,000 others were without running water.
+Some 34,000 homes were without power and 110,000 lacked running water.
 More than 30,000 people were still at shelters as of late Monday, according to the Cabinet Office's latest tally.

-Business appeared nearly back to normal in central Tokyo, and residents in areas where floodwater subsided started cleaning their houses.
-Lives, however, remained paralyzed in Nagano, Fukishima and other hard-hit areas that were still inundated.
+Abe said the government is funding the disaster response from the 500-billion yen ($4.6 billion) special reserve from the fiscal 2019 budget and may additionally compile a supplementary budget if needed.

 West Japan Railway Co. said its Hokuriku Shinkansen bullet train services connecting Tokyo and Kanazawa in the central north were reduced because of flooding of six trains at its railyard in Nagano.
 The trains sat in a pool of muddy water that was up to their windows.